About Two-Year Budgeting

 Many municipalities around the country adopt two-year budgets.
 Generally, these municipalities adopt two, separate 12-month budgets to cover the two-year adopted budget time frame.
 Few municipalities adopt a single 24-month, two-year budget.
 Per Colorado state statutes, all municipalities in the state of Colorado must adopt an annual budget, meaning that each budget period must be no more than 12-months.

-During 2010, city staff and City Council developed a two-year budget for 2011 and 2012; City Council officially adopted the two-year budget in October 2010.
-It is the fifth officially adopted two-year budget for the City of Westminster.
+During 2012, city staff and City Council developed a two-year budget for 2013 and 2014; City Council officially adopted the two-year budget in October 2012.
+It is the sixth officially adopted two-year budget for the City of Westminster.

 What Are the Benefits of Two-Year Budgeting?